jayckaiser/adastra-analysis/README.md

 ```
 wordclouds:

   output_directory: where should the wordcloud images be saved?
-  where [optional]: apply an optional SQL where filter to the dataset before any wordclouds are built
+  where (optional): apply an optional SQL where filter to the dataset before any wordclouds are built
   documents_column: which column in the dataset should be used to build the wordclouds?
   filter_columns: which columns in the dataset are used in where-filter queries below?
   tfidf_args:
     * these are kwargs to provide to the CountVectorizer used to build the TF-IDF frequencies
   wordcloud_args:
     * these are universal wordcloud kwargs to apply to all wordclouds below

   wordclouds:

+    [wordcloud1]:
-    - name: name of the output file to save the wordcloud to
+      file: name of the output file to save the wordcloud to
       where: a where-filter to restrict which lines build the wordcloud
+      image_filepath (optional): the path to the file to mask the wordcloud over; if unspecified, looks for a file with the same name as `file` within `{adastra_directory}/game/images`
       wordcloud_args:
         * these are kwargs to provide to the wordcloud; they overwrite the universal kwargs defined above

+    [wordcloud2]:
-    - ...
+      ...
 ```

 (See `examples/wordclouds` for a preselected list of generated clouds.)